FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 ### A note about making vegetation meshes

-When you use models normally in Unity you place them as a gameObject hierarchy that may contain one or more meshes.
+Normally when using models in Unity you place them as a gameObject hierarchy that may contain one or more meshes.
 Since Verdant renders meshes directly it can only do one mesh at a time and loses any transforms present in the hierarchy.
 It's important when you're authoring meshes to remember that you must combine all separate pieces, apply your transforms so the mesh naturally has its origin at the base of the plant, and make sure it uses the Y axis as its up axis.
 Otherwise it will look off or not appear at all.
 To make it animate as nicely as possible you should also try to not let the height exceed one meter.

 While we won't interact much with the scene here it's good if you have a VerdantCamera and VerdantObject out that you can test the type on.
 If you do, set the VerdantObject to only use your new type.
 It should appear with your chosen mesh!